pitosalas/cleancont/output/2018-05-07-Some-great-links-for-05_07_2018.md

 ---
 title: "Some great links for  05/07/2018"
-subtitle: "* [Frontier AI: How far are we from artificial “general” intelligence, really?](<https://hackernoon...."
+subtitle: "* Frontier AI: How far are we from artificial “general” intelligence, really?"
 category: "uncategorized"
 tags: []
 date: "2018-05-07"